Want Stronger Friendships? Pull Out Your Notepad

 You can also use the power of automation to keep up your friendships, she says.
 Make recurring calendar events for birthdays or send a calendar invite for a standing hangout time and place.
 That way, you don't have to go through the back and forth of comparing calendars and suggesting a new list of venues.

-Miller says there can be an assumption that friendship is supposed to be effortless, but once you feel comfortable with someone, you can get lazy when it comes to keeping the connection strong.
+Wilkerson Miller says there can be an assumption that friendship is supposed to be effortless, but once you feel comfortable with someone, you can get lazy when it comes to keeping the connection strong.
 Small things like keeping notes?
 "Those little things go a long way toward making people feel good," says Wilkerson Miller.
 "It shows I'm in this for the long haul."

 Nuñez has already seen the payoff from her friendship spreadsheet.
 Recently, she called one of her spreadsheet friends.
 Nuñez happened to be in her neighborhood and asked the friend if she was home.